 Ordinal shift has also been integrated with the Time Range Selector (TRS).
 The updated TRS still makes it easy to create dashboards that compare recent Shifts (e.g., "This Shift" vs. "Last Shift"), while adding the new feature of staying time-aligned across work centers when traveling farther back in time.
 In other words, when traveling more than three shifts back, the TRS aligns on production day plus ordinal shift, such as “2 Days Ago 1st Shift of Day.”

 You can now configure one or more lines of your XL scoreboard to be blank.
 Simply go to Settings > Scoreboard > Fields, and choose "Blank Line" from the top of the Fields dropdown.

 Why would you want to do this?

-Thank you for asking!
-It is a great way to reserve space for information from external systems.
+We are glad you asked!
+It is a great way to reserve scoreboard space for information from external systems.
 Our partner, Sulzer Consulting, makes fantastic products for integrating all sorts of systems with XL.
-For example, their PiXL add-on makes it super-easy to integrate information from other systems directly to the XL scoreboard.
+For example, their PiXL application makes it super-easy to integrate information from other systems directly to the XL scoreboard.
 PiXL also comes with a library of graphics - or you can create your own.

 By popular request, you can now add the Andon widget to dashboard pages.
 Here are a few new and useful things you can do: